Rkcr7/DevShare/README.md

 4. The bot will reply with your Telegram User ID (a number like `123456789`)
 5. Note this number as you'll need it during setup

-Once installed, you'll use the official Screenshot Manager bot:
+Once installed, you'll use the official DevShare bot:
 - Search for **@Screenshot_rk7_bot** in Telegram
 - Or visit directly: [t.me/Screenshot_rk7_bot](https://t.me/Screenshot_rk7_bot)
 - Only your authorized device will receive the screenshots you send to this bot